-6.1.1 Troubleshooting
+6.1.3 Troubleshooting

-A syslog server is not receiving logs that agents send
+A Syslog server is not receiving logs from agents:

-- Situation: One of the syslog servers configured in an agent handler group is not receiving any logs from agents. - · Cause: There may be an error in the TCP/TLS configuration of the syslog server. - Solution: Start by checking that the syslog server is indeed running in TCP.
-If this is the case, check the logs that the agent handler generated.
-If there is an issue with the TCP/TLS configuration, the agent handler will generate a log identifying the malfunctioning syslog server, and describing the possible causes.
-If you do not see this log, try restarting the agent handler to force logging.
-Wait at least one minute after restarting.
-Based on the indications in the log, review the TCP/TLS configuration of the syslog server.
-You can also check the minimum log severity that you have set, so that they can be contained.
+- Situation: One of the Syslog servers configured in an agent handler group is not receiving any logs from agents. - Cause: There may be an error in the TCP/TLS configuration of the Syslog server. - Solution: First check that the Syslog server is running in TCP mode.
+If so, check the logs issued by the agent handler.
+If there is a TCP/TLS configuration problem, the agent handler issues a log that identifies the defective Syslog server and describes the possible causes.

+If you do not see this log, try restarting the agent handler to force the issuing of logs.
+Wait at least one minute after the restart.

+Depending on the log indications, then review the TCP/TLS configuration of the Syslog server.

-You can also check the minimum log severity that you have set, so that they can be sent to the syslog server.
+You can also check the minimum severity level of the logs you have set, so that they are sent to the Syslog server.